-Southern States University offers three certificate programs at the graduate level that are three quarters long with seven courses in total.
+Southern States University offers four certificate programs at the graduate level that are three quarters long with seven courses in total.
 The certificates can be offered up to 100% online.
 These certificates are:

+- Certificate in Advanced Film and Media Studies

 - Certificate in Business Administration

+- Certificate in Information Technology

 - Certificate in Strategic Management

-- Certificate in Information Technology